 - There are two forms of HCM: obstructive which leads to thickened heart muscle that blocks blood flow out of the heart, and nonobstructive which leads to muscle thickening without impairing blood flow.

-- On one hand, MAPLE-HCM found Cytokinetics’ aficamten led to a 2.3 mL/kg/min improvement in peak oxygen uptake, plus better outcomes in NYHA class, quality of life scores, and LVOT gradients compared to metoprolol.
+MAPLE-HCM found Cytokinetics’ aficamten led to a 2.3 mL/kg/min improvement in peak oxygen uptake, plus better outcomes in NYHA class, quality of life scores, and LVOT gradients compared to metoprolol.

-- On the other hand, ODYSSEY-HCM found that BMS’ mavacamten led to non-significant improvements in peak oxygen uptake (0.47 mL/kg/min difference) and QoL compared to placebo.
+ODYSSEY-HCM found that BMS’ mavacamten led to non-significant improvements in peak oxygen uptake (0.47 mL/kg/min difference) and QoL compared to placebo.

-With the clear obstructive versus nonobstructive divide, the future of cardiac myosin inhibitors may depend on precision medicine approaches and drug-specific advantages.
+With the obstructive versus nonobstructive divide, the future of cardiac myosin inhibitors may depend on precision medicine approaches and drug-specific advantages.

 - With how complex nonobstructive HCM is, treating it with cardiac myosin inhibitors may require identifying specific physiological subgroups to be more effective.